 The Early Days of Soda Pop and Soft Drinks

 The earliest types of carbonated soft drinks were waters found in natural mineral springs.
 In the 13th century, fruits, herbs, flowers and vegetation (such as dandelions) were used to ferment and flavor carbonated waters.
 Non-carbonated soft drinks made up of water, honey, and lemon juice appeared in the late 1600s.
-In 1767, Englishman Joseph Priestley mixed water and carbon dioxide, the result was soda (carbonated) water.
+In 1767, Englishman Joseph Priestley mixed water and carbon dioxide; the result was soda (carbonated) water.
 Juices, wines, and spices were added to the soda water; the products were sold in English pharmacies.

 Phosphate soda was introduced in the United States in the late 19th century.
-Soda fountain drinks with fruit juice, phosphoric acid, and carbonated water became very popular and by the early 1920s, most drugstores featured soda fountains.
+Soda fountain drinks with fruit juice, phosphoric acid, and carbonated water became very popular, and by the early 1920s, most drugstores featured soda fountains.

 Soda fountains were popular in dime and drugstores, ice cream parlors, department stores and train stations.
-During the late 1930s and throughout the 1940s and 1950s, many stores that with soda fountains installed snack and lunch counters to sell sandwiches, ice cream treats and chocolate phosphates.
+During the late 1930s and throughout the 1940s and 1950s, many stores with soda fountains installed snack and lunch counters to sell sandwiches, ice cream treats and chocolate phosphates.

 “Pop”-ular Bottled and Fountain Soda Pops

-- Coca Cola.
-In 1888, Atlanta pharmacist John Pemberton mixed up sweet, brown-colored syrup with soda water.
+- Coca-Cola: In 1888, Atlanta pharmacist John Pemberton mixed up sweet, brown-colored syrup with soda water.
 Coca-Cola was then sold at a neighborhood drug store that had a soda fountain, selling about nine 5-cent glasses per day.
-Coca-Cola has developed many products in its long history including Sprite (1961), TaB (1963) and Fanta (1941).
+Coca-Cola has developed many products in its long history, including Sprite (1961), TaB (1963) and Fanta (1941).

-- Cotton Club.
-The Cotton Club Bottling Company of Cleveland, Ohio was founded in 1902 as Miller-Becker Bottlers, named after Isaac Miller and Eli Becker.
+- Cotton Club: The Cotton Club Bottling Company of Cleveland, Ohio, was founded in 1902 as Miller-Becker Bottlers, named after Isaac Miller and Eli Becker.
 In 1954, a new bottling plant was built on E. 49th street when, that same year, soft drinks were sold in cans as well as bottles.
 The company name was changed to Cotton Club in 1963.
 During the 1960s and 1970s, the company bottled a variety of soft drinks with the Cotton Club name; grape, orange, ginger ale (and a ginger ale called Big Ginger 50/50, cola, root beer, cherry-strawberry, a fruit punch-soda called Tropical Delight and a red pop called Cherikee Red.
 Some Cotton Club products are still available in Ohio.

-- Dr Pepper.
-Introduced in 1885, Dr Pepper (with no period to punctuate the Dr) was marketed in the United States after the turn of the century.
+- Dr Pepper: Introduced in 1885, Dr Pepper (with no period to punctuate the Dr) was marketed in the United States after the turn of the century.
 Its taste is, according to company leaders, hard to describe; the formula contains 23 flavors.
 The soda was promoted as a refreshing “pick-me-up” drink, much like its competitors.
 Early marketing slogans for Dr Pepper included “Good For Life” (1940s), “Dr Pepper Has 23 Flavors” (1945), “The Friendly Pepper Upper” (1950), “America’s Most Misunderstood Soft Drink” (1960), “The Most Original Soft Drink Ever” (1970) and the popular “Be a Pepper” campaign of the late 1970s.

-RC (Royal Crown) Cola.
-RC Cola was actually ginger ale when first created by Claud Hatcher in the basement of his family’s grocery store in 1905.
-The company, called Union Bottling Works, produced cherry-flavored Chero-Colaand then changed its name to the Chero-Cola Company.
+- RC (Royal Crown) Cola: RC Cola was actually ginger ale when first created by Claud Hatcher in the basement of his family’s grocery store in 1905.
+The company, called Union Bottling Works, produced cherry-flavored Chero-Cola and then changed its name to the Chero-Cola Company.
 The company changed its name again in 1928 to the Nehi Corporation when the fruit-flavored carbonated soft drinks became popular.
-The company created Royal Crown Cola in 1934 and the first sugar-free soda pop on the market was introduced in 1962; Diet Rite Cola.
+The company created Royal Crown Cola in 1934, and the first sugar-free soda pop on the market was introduced in 1962; Diet Rite Cola.